monkeyraptor/check_prime_js/README.md

 The methods there are the expansions of this main snippet idea.

 ## This snippet is
-included in <a href="https://github.com/monkeyraptor/math_operation" target="_blank" title="new window">Math Operation</a> repository.
-With subtle filter difference.
+included in <a href="https://github.com/monkeyraptor/math_operation" target="_blank" title="new window">Math Operations</a> repository.

+This is not exactly the same as the one in `Math Operations`.